Google Dialogflow CX

 Ensure that all parameters in the virtual agent actions you add to your script are configured to pass the correct data.
 The online help pages for the actions cover how to configure each parameter.

 Additionally, ensure that you completely configure your virtual agent on the provider side.
 Verify that it's configured with all possible default messages.
-For example, error messages or messages indicating an intent has been fulfilled.
+This includes error messages or messages indicating an intent has been fulfilled.

-If you need assistance with scripting in Studio, contact your CXone Account Representative, see the Scripting Reference Material sections of the online help, or visit the NICE CXone Community site.
+If you need assistance with scripting in Studio, contact your CXone Account Representative, see the Technical Reference Guide section in the online help, or visit the NICE CXone Community A square with an arrow pointing from the center toward the upper right corner. site.

 Voicebot Exchange Action

-Voicebot Exchange is the preferred action for use with voice bots.
+This is the preferred action for use with voice virtual agents.
 If you want to configure barge in or no input, additional scripting is required.
 If you're using a SIPClosed Protocol used for signaling and controlling multimedia communication sessions such as voice and video calls. backchannel connection, you must use the Voicebot Conversation action.

 Voicebot Conversation Action

-This action is only for use with very simple bots or when you are using a SIPClosed Protocol used for signaling and controlling multimedia communication sessions such as voice and video calls. backchannel connection.
-Voicebot Conversation does not allow the Studio script to customize the bot's behavior from turn to turn.
+The Voicebot Conversation action is only for use with very simple bots or when you are using a SIPClosed Protocol used for signaling and controlling multimedia communication sessions such as voice and video calls. backchannel connection.
+It does not allow the Studio script to customize or control the virtual agent's behavior from turn to turn.

-Voicebot Conversation interacts directly with the bot and passively monitors the conversation in real time.
-The bot analyzes the conversation for intentClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish and context from a constant audio stream.
+This action interacts directly with the virtual agent and passively monitors the conversation in real time.
+The virtual agent analyzes the conversation for intentClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish and context from a constant audio stream.
 It then returns appropriate responses to the contact.
-When the bot indicates the conversation is over, the action continues the Studio script.
-The action passes along any relevant information for screenpops, agent routing, and so on.
+When the virtual agent indicates the conversation is over, the action continues the Studio script.
+The action passes along any relevant information for screen popsClosed State that allows an agent to complete work requirements after finishing an interaction, agent routing, and so on.

-This action is not recommended for use with unless you're using it with a SIP backchannel connection.
+This action is not recommended for use with Google Dialogflow CX unless you're using a SIP backchannel connection.